Disneyland Hong Kong

 Schedule

-Later closing times during summer, Christmas and on weekends.
+Later closures in summer, Christmas, and on weekends.

 Price